Call Now - Open 24/7

 Montana

 Two fatal bike accidents were recorded across Montana in 2023.
-That is one of the lowest mortality indicators among cyclists across the USA.
-Surely, the state can’t show off the extreme density of the population, but as many as 1% of Montana’s citizens use their bicycles to get to work.
+That is one of the lower cyclist fatality totals among states.
+Surely, the state cannot show off a dense population, but as many as 1% of Montana’s commuters use their bicycles to get to work.
+With that in mind, 18 communities across the state have received Safe Streets and Roads for All grants aimed at reducing traffic deaths and building safer infrastructure.
+Moreover, Montana State University, with support from USDOT grants, is conducting leading research on traffic safety culture and rural road safety.

 West Virginia